explodinglabs/explodinglabs.github.io/docs/_posts/2021-09-12-sqitch-change-editor-to-vim.markdown

 permalink: /sqitch/change-editor-to-vim
 ---
-An editor is only used by sqitch for certain things such as entering a note for a new migration if you don't use the `--note` (or `-n`) param, otherwise it's not really necessary to change unless you really want to.
+An editor is only used by sqitch for certain things such as entering a note for a new migration, but if you use the `--note` (or `-n`) param with `sqitch add` it's not really necessary to change this unless you really want to.

 ## How to change the editor